linghong/addtomake/README.md

 # APP Template for No-Code Platforms

 ## GOAL
-This template is designed to equip developers with the tools needed to build apps compatible with Zapier and Integromat (now known as Make).
+This template is designed to equip developers with the tools needed to build apps compatible with Zapier and Make (previously known as Integromat).
 It comes with built-in OAuth2 and webhook capabilities to seamlessly integrate with these no-code platforms.
 Additionally, the guide provides a straightforward approach to deploying on AWS, enabling developers to further customize the template and launch their apps.

 ## Install